AVSystem/Anjay/doc/sphinx/source/Tools/CliLwM2MServer.rst

    attempted to take 7217722 bytes, but only 187 available (try "get_error" for details)

 Moreover, after reading the object instance with ``read /1/1 APPLICATION_LWM2M_TLV``, the result will be the same.
-The reason of such behaviour is that there is some data in payload which is not in TLV encoding.
+The reason of such behavior is that there is some data in payload which is not in TLV encoding.
 In such case **payload_buffer_clear** is needed before:

 .. code-block:: text